Free Trade Area

 Previously, an eatery with two tables and eight chairs would have paid $600 in application and installation fees, along with a $562 annual fee.
-Now, the one-time installation cost starts at $94, with no annual fee.
+Now, the one-time installation cost starts at $100 (which includes two discs), with no annual fee.

 Download your application form below.